 A good mission is a foundation for success, but it is not everything.
 A company would not succeed without effective implementation.

 As such, developing a growth mindset is not just about changing your thoughts.
 It’s about thinking in a different way that can help you take up challenges and risks.
 It is about focusing on experiences and the process of attaining success.

-This means you will have to take actions in acquiring those experiences.
+This means you will have to take action to acquire those experiences.

-You will have to adopt concrete strategies to realise the value of a growth mindset.
+You will have to adopt concrete strategies to realize the value of a growth mindset.

 . . .